PlayPratz/Scorecard/README.md

 ### ⚾️ Ball <a name = "ball"/>

 A ball is the most atomic unit for scoring a cricket match.
-It consists of the following data
+It consists of the following data:

 1. Bowler
 2. Batter